-The first thing a happy dachshund owner will tell you about their eating habits is that they will eat absolutely anything.
+Dachshunds will eat absolutely anything.
 Whatever and however much you decide to put in front of them, they will put forth their best effort to eat every last bite.
-So it goes without saying that the dachshund is not a breed that can be relied upon to regulate their own diet.
+So, it goes without saying that the dachshund is not a breed that can be relied upon to regulate their own diet.

-Furthermore, the dachshund’s susceptibility for back problems later in life makes monitoring its food intake especially important for any responsible owner.
-Without the proper care and attention, it’s quite easy for a dachshund to become overweight quickly.
+The dachshund’s susceptibility for back problems later in life makes food monitoring especially important.
+Without the proper care and attention, it’s easy for a dachshund to become overweight.
 In addition to spine and back issues, overweight dachshunds experience energy loss and have a very difficult time getting around.

 Be sure to read the labels of food you’re considering buying.
 There are warning signs, such as bags labeled, “This product is intended for intermittent or supplemental feeding only.”
 Just because your dachshund seems to enjoy it doesn’t mean it’s good for their health to be eaten on a regular basis.

 At Patti’s Dachshund Farm, dogs are fed with Eukaneba Dachshund.
 Specially formulated for the breed, this food contains glucosamine and chondroitin to strengthen their back and joints.
 However, there are definitely other quality brands out there.
 Just try to avoid brands that are high in fat and sodium, or contain high amounts of preservatives, artificial flavors, or animal byproducts.